Social Media Essay: Benefits and Drawbacks of Social Networking Sites

 As you know, an social media essay is a piece of writing that is used to introduce an essential topic to the world with its underlying advantages and disadvantages.
 These aspects are driven solely by facts and should not contain the opinions of the writers.
 It is drafted to give others a better understanding of the subject in hand.

 No matter which subject it pertains to, an essay ends with a conclusion where the writers are permitted to give their opinion after weighing the advantages and disadvantages.

 Similarly, a social media essay is written to appreciate the positive aspects and highlight the negative impacts of social media in this time and day.
 The conclusions include the analysis of the two elements by the writers in their own lives and give an open-ended point of view.
-Depending upon the writer, the decision can be decisive, too, but that is not encouraged.
+Depending upon the essay writer or paper writing service, the decision can be decisive, too, but that is not encouraged.

 How do you write a social media essay?

 Today, the use of social networks, whether it is Facebook, Twitter, Snapchat, Instagram, or LinkedIn, has increased exponentially.
 An average millennial spends 2 hours and 58 minutes per day on social media platforms like Facebook.
 While some say that the platform is super-informative, others argue that all the information gathered on this platform is trivial and doesn't justify long hours invested in the use of social media.

 The above arguments make using social media by individuals with a debatable issue, and this is why a lot of students are required to write an essay on social media.
 So, here are some incredible tips to help you out in writing an essay on social media even if you don't have marketing skills.